Alejandra-eldasouki/Bakery.Solutions/README.md

 - Clone this repository to your desktop
 - Open in the code editor of your choice
 - Commit and push your .gitignore file to your repo
+- cd into Bakery
 - Run $ dotnet restore to enable microsoft unit testing in the command line
 - Run $ dotnet run to activate the program in your terminal

+* For testing purpose:

+- cd into Bakery.Tests
+- Run $ dotnet test

 ## Pricing Rules